Relational Trauma Therapy in Seattle, WA and Oregon

 My Approach to Healing Relational Wounds

-This is where real attachment repair happens…in a relationship where you don’t have to perform, prove, or carry it alone.
+This is where attachment repair begins: in a relationship where you don’t have to perform competence, prove you’re “not too much,” or carry the emotional weight alone.

 -